April 2024 / RETIREMENT

 Our research indicates that participants that have DB plan benefits often retire earlier than the general population.
 This is particularly true when plans offer early retirement subsidies, providing a retirement benefit that is more valuable than the actuarially reduced benefit.

-Many DC plan glide paths, including the ones offered by T. Rowe Price in our flagship commingled vehicles, are built on the assumption that participants will retire at a specific age, typically 65.
+Many DC plan glide paths, including the ones offered by T. Rowe Price in our commingled vehicles, are built on the assumption that participants will retire at a specific age, typically 65.
 An earlier retirement date impacts retirement savings and spending in several ways.
 Most obviously, the accumulation phase is shorter, while the decumulation phase is longer.

-Less obviously, an early retiree also is likely to have a lower annual retirement liability—at least in nominal dollars— compared with a later retiree whose salary has continued to grow into their last few working years.
+Less obviously, an early retiree also is likely to have a lower annual retirement liability—at least in nominal dollars—compared with a later retiree whose salary has continued to grow into their last few working years.
 In the seventh installment of our series, we plan to explore further the notion that DB plans often incentivize early retirement (Figure 7).

 (Fig. 7) Centers of hypothetical suitability envelopes for different retirement ages